 mechanical controls such as traps, barriers, light and sound.

-4.5.2 When the measures in 4.5.1 are not sufficient, pest, disease and weed management products that are prepared on the farm from local plants, animals and micro-organisms, or substances permitted under Appendix 3, may be used, provided that they do not jeopardize the ecosystem or the quality of organic products.
+4.5.2 When the measures in 4.5.1 are not sufficient, pest, disease and weed management products that are prepared on the farm from local plants, animals and micro-organisms, or substances permitted under Appendix 3 may be used, provided that they do not jeopardize the ecosystem or the quality of organic products.

 4.5.3 Physical methods for pest, disease and weed management are permitted, including the application of heat.